messageformat/messageformat/mf2/messageformat/README.md

 see the [API documentation site](https://messageformat.github.io/messageformat/api/).

 > [!IMPORTANT]
-> This means that the v4 release of the `messageformat` package has
+> The v4 release of the `messageformat` package has
 > an entirely different API compared to its earlier major releases,
 > which were built on top of ICU MessageFormat, aka "MF1".
 > For that,